 In fact have an early lunch – the food here is simple Italian but bloody good.
 Food doesn’t start being served until 12.30 but kick back with a coffee or a soft drink and take in the views.
 The rest of the route for the remainder of the day is an enjoyable meander and so it’s not necessary to rush unless inclement weather is expected.

-The prices at Refugio Bertone are very reasonable (most of Italy is!) so take advantage of the getting more bang for your buck before Switzerland cripples your wallet in just a few days time.
-(Sprite 3 Euro latte 3 euro)
+The prices at Refugio Bertone are very reasonable (most of Italy is!) so take advantage of the getting more bang for your buck before Switzerland cripples your wallet in just a few days time. (drink prices at Refugio Bertone: sprite 3 euro, latte 3 euro).

 After a leisurely lunch outside at Refugio Bertone with the sun shining on our grateful faces, we left the refuge at 1.30pm.